jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 mathjax: true
 ---

-Variables are central to programming languages, yet they're often overlooked.
+Variables are central[^central] to programming languages, yet they're often overlooked.
 Academic PL theory papers usually take for granted having proper implementations of variables.
 Most popular languages butcher variables, [confusing them with assignables][words-matter].
 Despite being taken for granted, implementing substitution on variables is easy to get wrong.

 [^central]: Nearly every interesting programming language feature derives its power from variables.
 Functions wouldn't be functions if not for variables.
 Modularity and linking reduce to variables and substitution.
 I've written in the past about all sorts of cool [variables in types](/variables-in-types), as well as how [parametric polymorphism in System F](/system-f-param) is the result of using type variables in two ways within the same system.